auzuma/.github/profile/README.md

    	- **🖥️ Auzuma Superware:** *Next-gen* software innovations.
    		- **🤫 Teaser:** We are also working on futuristic operating systems—**stay tuned for Zionix**, our next-gen intelligent OS!
 	- **☁️ Auzuma Cloud (aka Cloudcore):** Cloud services.
+		- **🤫 Teaser:** We are rethinking the future of cloud storage. **Stay tuned for Memaro**, a cutting-edge decentralized cloud technology that ensures data is stored forever, securely across multiple cloud platforms.
 	- **🚗 Auzuma Motors:** Transportation technology and smart mobility.
 	- **📡 Auzuma Media:** Social platforms, AR/VR, and communication tech.